mykelalvis/FT/Traveller/WORKING/Mongoose/Central Supply Catalogue Update 2023/Central Supply Catalog.md

 beacon, tethering cord, suit patches, spray sealant for multiple small holes, a 30-minute replacement air bottle and two hand-held gas thruster units.
-The latter are designed to allow the stranded Traveller a last- ditch attempt to reach safety in zero-G conditions.
+The latter are designed to allow the stranded Traveller a last-ditch attempt to reach safety in zero-G conditions.
 The kit also contains a metallic reflectorised blanket which increases radar detection and reduces absorbed radiation by 100 rads in the event the user is caught